ZProLegend007/Project-Data-Management-SQL/Part2.md

 **1. Interface Stability**
 - Clicking the same navigation tab multiple times could (past, however still on user application) cause application crash
+- Some fixes and protections have been implemented, but rapid switching can also trigger crashes
 - **Cause**: Textual framework limitation with event handling
 - **Workaround**: User education and interface design to discourage duplicate clicks (lol)